saudarif/letsFlutter/LearningDart/Basic/HelloWorld.md

     return powerLevel.toString();
   }
 ```
+#### Markdown and dartdoc.

 And we can use markdown too.
 Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).
 But we should avoid using markdown excessively.
+Also, we can use [dartdoc](https://github.com/dart-lang/dartdoc) to generate HTML documentaton for your Dart package. dartdoc comes with [Dart SDK](https://www.dartlang.org/tools/sdk).
+It is also in your flutter package at the location ```<path to flutter package>/flutter/bin/cache/dart-sdk/bin/dartdoc```.
+To generate Documentation of your project, just run dartdoc from the root directory of package.

+Now lets see an example of use of markdown in dart's documentation comments.

 ```
 /// # A Header